Maude Findlay

-Maude Findlay is a fictional character and protagonist on the controversial 1970s sitcom Maude.
-She was portrayed by the Emmy-winning actress Bea Arthur.
+Maude Findlay is a fictional character and protagonist on the controversial 1970s sitcom Maude, portrayed by the Emmy-winning actress Bea Arthur.

 All in the Family

 Maude Findlay first appeared on All in the Family in December 1971, in the second-season episode, "Cousin Maude's Visit", as the cousin of Edith Bunker.
 According to Norman Lear, the creation of Maude stemmed from the idea to bring on someone who could hold their own with Archie Bunker verbally.
+The debut episode, and character's name, were loosely based upon a 1968 episode of Till Death Us Do Part, the British sitcom on which All in the Family was based, in which Maud, the sister of Else Garnett (the analog to the American Edith Bunker), visits Alf Garnett (Archie's progenitor) while Alf is ill.
 The character was also loosely based on Lear's then-wife Frances.